jadecobra/python_tdd_exercises/CALCULATOR.md

     FAILED tests/test_calculator.py::TestCalculator::test_addition - TypeError: add() takes 0 positional arguments but 2 were given
     ============= 1 failed, 1 passed in 0.02s ===================
     ```
-- This `TypeError` indicates that the current definition of the `add` function takes in no arguments but we provided 2. update the `add` function in `calculator.py` to match the test
+- This `TypeError` indicates that the current definition of the `add` function takes in no arguments but we provided 2 in our call, since part of our requirements is that the function should be able to take in two numbers, we will update the `add` function in `calculator.py` to match
-    ```
+    ```python
     def add(x, y):
         return None
     ```
-    the terminal updates to a new error
+    the terminal updates to show an [AssertionError](./ASSERTION_ERROR.md)
     ```python
     self = <tests.test_calculator.TestCalculator testMethod=test_addition>

         def test_addition(self):
     >       self.assertEqual(